-Many edentulous patients have certainly resigned themselves to a set of removable dentures on the NHS , but this need not be your only option.
-The low-cost of an All-on-4 in Croatia makes this type of complete mouth restoration a real possibility for British patients who are willing to board a plane and travel for treatment.
+Many edentulous patients have certainly resigned themselves to a set of removable dentures on the NHS, but this need not be your only option.
+The low-cost of the All-on-4® treatment concept in Croatia makes this type of complete mouth restoration a real possibility for British patients who are willing to board a plane and travel for treatment.

-An All-on-4 works by using four dental implants to attach an entire arch of replacement teeth (crowns) permanently to your jaw.
-Thus, as opposed to dentures, an All-on-4 makes it easier to eat, drink, and talk with confidence.
+This innovative technique works by using four dental implants to attach an entire arch of replacement teeth (crowns) permanently to your jaw.
+Thus, as opposed to dentures, the All-on-4® treatment concept makes it easier to eat, drink, and talk with confidence.
 There will be no chance of it slipping out of place, as can happen with removable dentures.

 Caring for Your Dental Implants

-Once you have had dental implant surgery there are no special cleaning requirements or complicated instructions for proper care.
+Once you've had dental implant surgery, there are no special cleaning requirements or complicated instructions for proper care.
 All you need to do is brush, floss, and rinse with a mouthwash twice a day, just like you would clean your natural teeth.
-Even though your implants will not suffer from tooth decay , it is still important that you maintain a clean mouth and healthy gums.
+Even though your implants will not suffer from tooth decay, it is still important that you maintain a clean mouth and healthy gums.

 Visiting a dentist for routine check-ups is highly advised too, so that any potential issues arising with your dental implants can be fixed before they become a more serious problem.
 You do not necessarily have to travel back to Croatia for follow-up treatment, but you may wish to visit your dental implant specialist, who will have the best understanding of your original implant surgery.